 The 2008 winner “Eight” returned to the US after its NY premiere, to the Ringling Festival in Sarasota Florida—curated by Mikhail Baryshnikov.
 It recently completed runs in Washington, DC and again in London.
 Playwright Ella Hickson’s second play “Precious Little Talent” performed in the West End to much success, with the UK critics calling her “the voice of her generation.”

 Guna Nua’s production of Elaine Murphy’s “Little Gem,” the 2009 winner, had a sold-out London run, and toured the UK, Ireland and Australia.
 It recently returned to Dublin where it played at the 1150 seat Olympia Theatre.

 Pants on Fire’s spectacular retelling of Ovid’s “Metamorphosis” was the 2010 winner.
 In September, they begin off a month-long residency at the Battersea Arts Center to develop their second piece.
 They too are in Edinburgh with an encore performance.

-Carol Tambor is a portrait artist by trade and a theater aficionado.
+Carol Tambor is a portrait artist by trade and a theatre aficionado.
 For over a decade prior to creating the award, she had traveled to Edinburgh to enjoy the Festival offerings.
-Dismayed that so many fine plays never transferred to NYC, she decided to create an opportunity for New York audiences to get a taste of the Edinburgh theater offerings.
+Dismayed that so many fine plays never transferred to NYC, she decided to create an opportunity for New York audiences to get a taste of the Edinburgh theatre offerings.